ianzepp/minted-api-ts/README.md

 ## Testing

 Tests are use Bun's framework for testing, which is akin to Jest testing.
 You can run these tests by running `bun test`.

+## Documentation

+There are `Typedoc` generated documentation files located at `docs/*`.
+These are formatted as markdown.

 ## Dependencies